applicaster/developer.applicaster.com/book/partner-resources/prep-for-kickoff.md

 ### Checklist

-- If you haven’t established a relationship with our Business Development team yet, reach out to Erik Koland (e.kolad@applicaster.com) in order to do so.
-This can help establish a mutually beneficial relationship so you can best capitalize on the opportunities our marketplace enables.
+- If you haven’t established a relationship with someone from our Partnership team yet, reach out to them at partnerships@applicaster.com.
+Formalizing a business relationship can help establish a mutually beneficial dynamic and help you capitalize on the opportunities our marketplace enables.

-- Prep for your plugin kickoff call with the Marketplace Team.
+- Prepare for your plugin kickoff call with the Marketplace Team.
 This will be a good time to raise any open questions or request feedback.
 You should check off the following items prior to the call:
 	- Identify your full product scope for your plugin so we can guide you on choices for which Zapp APIs are best suited to your needs
 	- Create a request for starting [the onboarding process for your developers](https://applicaster.atlassian.net/servicedesk/customer/portal/2/group/3/create/18) (if it is the first time, click the “signup” button)
 	- Identify who will fill the roles of Product Manager and Project Manager for your plugin development.